vseitner/public-narratives/vegetation-change-dynamics.md

 **Long term perspective**

 After the project duration, the public access to all layers for the years 2018-2025 is guaranteed.
-The service will then be developed into a commercial service for annual nationwide (and beyond) calculations and specialized offerings for on-demand (up-to date) access.
+The service will then be developed into a commercial service for annual nationwide (and beyond) calculations and specialized offerings for on-demand (up-to-date) access.

 **Organizational details and legal information**